swlaschin/fsharpforfunandprofit.com/_posts/2012-04-16-convenience-partial-application.md

 categories: [Convenience, Functions, Partial Application]
 ---

-A particularly convenient feature of F# is that complicated functions with many parameters can have some of the parameters fixed or “baked in” and yet leave other parameters open.
+A particularly convenient feature of F# is that complicated functions with many parameters can have some of the parameters fixed or "baked in" and yet leave other parameters open.
 In this post, we'll take a quick look at how this might be used in practice.

-Let’s start with a very simple example of how this works.
-We’ll start with a trivial function:
+Let's start with a very simple example of how this works.
+We'll start with a trivial function:

 {% highlight fsharp %}
 // define a adding function